Evan-Coleman/Navius/docs/roadmaps/06-data-validation.md

 ## Implementation Notes
 This approach focuses on practical validation that leverages existing tools like the validator crate and Axum's extractor system rather than building a complex custom validation framework.
 We'll prioritize security-critical validations while maintaining simplicity and developer productivity.

+Authentication-specific validation (Entra tokens, AWS resource validation) has been consolidated in the AWS Integration roadmap to avoid duplication.

 ### Example Implementation